APEV Pouchel Classic: Design and development

 The Pouchel Classic is derived from the APEV Pouchel, which is itself a derivative of the classic 1930s Henri Mignet-designed Mignet Pou-du-Ciel (Flying Flea).
 The design features a cantilever rear wing and a strut-braced front parasol wing, a single-seat open cockpit, fixed conventional landing gear and a single engine in tractor configuration.

-The Pouchel Classic differs from the earlier Pouchel in that it has a newly designed wooden fuselage to replace the aluminum ladder and rectangular tube design of the Pouchel and the Pouchel II.
+The Pouchel Classic differs from the earlier Pouchel in that it has a newly designed wooden fuselage to replace the aluminium ladder and rectangular tube design of the Pouchel and the Pouchel II.
 The Pouchel Classic's fuselage is also longer.
 Its 6 m span front wing and 4 m span rear wing have a combined area of 12 m2 and employ NACA 23112 airfoils.
 Flying surfaces are covered in Dacron sailcloth.
 Standard engines recommended are the 35 hp Rotax 377 or the 40 hp Rotax 447 two-stroke powerplants.